stays in the hauraki gulf year round

 Not Threatened

-Named after Johan Bryde, a Norwegian whaler, this whale has a unique claim to fame in New Zealand.
-We have a resident population that lives in the Hauraki Gulf year-round, making it one of the few places in the world where these whales can be seen close to a major city.
+Named after Johan Bryde, a Norwegian whaler, this whale holds a unique position in New Zealand waters.
+A resident population lives in the Hauraki Gulf year-round.
+It is one of the few places globally where these whales are seen close to a major city.
 Unlike other rorquals, Bryde's whales do not undertake long migrations.
-They stay put, feeding in the same waters throughout the year.
-The Bryde's whale is a member of the rorqual family, which includes blue whales and humpbacks.
-It has the characteristic throat grooves that allow it to expand its mouth to engulf vast quantities of water and prey.
-But it is smaller than its famous cousins, reaching only about fifteen metres in length.
-Its body is dark grey on top and lighter below, with a subtle, mottled pattern that is unique to each individual.
-It has three prominent ridges on the top of its head, a feature that distinguishes it from other rorquals.
-In the Hauraki Gulf, these whales are often seen feeding near the surface.
-They lunge through schools of anchovy and pilchard, their mouths open wide, throat grooves stretched to capacity.
-The gulls and terns gather above, hoping to snatch scraps.
-It is a spectacle that occurs almost daily, yet most Aucklanders have no idea it is happening.
-The whales are there, just beyond the shipping lanes, living their lives while the city bustles nearby.
-The biggest threat to Bryde's whales in New Zealand is ship strikes.
-The Hauraki Gulf is one of the busiest shipping corridors in the country, and the whales feed in the same waters that the ships traverse.
+They remain in the same waters throughout the year, feeding consistently.
+The Bryde's whale belongs to the rorqual family, which includes blue whales and humpbacks.
+It possesses characteristic throat grooves that allow it to expand its mouth to engulf vast quantities of water and prey.
+Smaller than its famous cousins, it reaches only about fifteen metres in length.
+Its body is dark grey on top and lighter below, with a subtle, mottled pattern unique to each individual.
+Three prominent ridges on the top of its head distinguish it from other rorquals.
+In the Hauraki Gulf, these whales often feed near the surface.
+They lunge through schools of anchovy and pilchard, mouths open wide, throat grooves stretched to capacity.
+Gulls and terns gather above, hoping to snatch scraps.
+This spectacle occurs almost daily.
+Most Aucklanders have no idea it is happening.
+The whales live their lives just beyond the shipping lanes while the city bustles nearby.
+Ship strikes pose the biggest threat to Bryde's whales in New Zealand.
+The Hauraki Gulf is one of the busiest shipping corridors in the country.
+The whales feed in the same waters that ships traverse.
 A collision with a large vessel is almost always fatal.
-In response, shipping lanes have been adjusted, and speed restrictions have been implemented in parts of the gulf.
-The whales are slowly learning to share their home with the ships, but it is a dangerous coexistence.
+Shipping lanes have been adjusted in response.
+Speed restrictions have been implemented in parts of the gulf.
+The whales are slowly learning to share their home with the ships.
+It is a dangerous coexistence.